 Finding the Right Computer Science Career Paths for You

 Career paths within the computer science field change faster than other professions due to the pace of technological advancement.
-For example, data science in its current iteration only emerged from academic studies of statistics and data mining in the 1990s.
 To stay competitive, employers in the field need professionals with versatile computer science skills.

 Selecting a Software Engineering Path in a Crowded Field